SymfonyCasts/symfony6/sfcasts/ep3-doctrine/foundry.md

 php bin/console make:factory
 ```

-which is a Maker command that comes from the Foundry package.
+which is a Maker command that comes from Foundry.
 Then, you can select
-which entity class you want to create a factory for... or generate a factory for
+which entity you want to create a factory for... or generate a factory for
-*all* our entities.
-We'll generate the factory for `VinylMix`.
+*all* your entities.
+We'll generate one for `VinylMix`.
 And... that
 created a single file: `VinylMixFactory.php`.
-Let's go check that out:
+Let's go check it out:
 `src/Factory/VinylMixFactory.php`.

 Cool!
 Above the class, you can see a bunch of methods being described... which